 – Method: The troop is divided into two teams, each lining up behind one of the goals.
 One Scout is chosen to be “Guardian of the Gap,” and stands in the middle of the playing area.
 The guardian starts play by calling out the name of any Scout on one team.
 That Scout immediately shouts the name of a Scout on the other team.
 These two Scouts must then try to change goals without being tagged by the guardian.
 If the guardian tags one of them, they change places with the tagged Scout and joins the team toward which the tagged Scout was running.
 The tagged Scout is the new “Guardian of the Gap,” and starts the next round by calling out another name.
 The guardians may not call the name of a Scout who was already called until all have participated.

 SKEDADDLE (wide, in or out)

 – Materials: ten different objects found in nature like pine cone, burr, maple leaf, oak leaf, granite rock, sand stone, birch bark, etc. or ten ropes tied with different knots and lashings

 – Scoring: Scouts score one point for their team by picking up the correct object, and two points if they can get back to their line without being tagged.
-If a Scout returns to his line with the wrong item, his team loses a point.
-If a Scout tags another Scout who has picked up the wrong item, his team loses a point.
+If a Scout returns to their line with the wrong item, their team loses a point.
+If a Scout tags another Scout who has picked up the wrong item, their team loses a point.

 Back to top of page